This post may contain affiliate links. To find out more, click here

 However, if the lipoma is not causing discomfort, then there are other strategies you can try first!

-Holistic Approach for Treating Lipomas
+Holistic Approach For Treating Lipomas In Dogs

 When asking holistic veterinarians what they use for lipomas, one of the common sentiments you will hear is: Everything works sometime, not every treatment works every time.